-Figure -E. The connectionist model’s predictions for how participants should treat the objects between the main and control trials of the backwards blocking and indirect screening-off conditions in Experiment 1 after 800 (A), 1,600 (B), 2,000 (C), (3) 3,000, and (4) 4,000 epochs of training.
+Figure 6A-E. The connectionist model’s predictions for how participants should treat the objects between the main and control trials of the backwards blocking and indirect screening-off conditions in Experiment 1 after 800 (A), 1,600 (B), 2,000 (C), (3) 3,000, and (4) 4,000 epochs of training.

 As can be seen, the connectionist model predicts that participants should treat the redundant objects equivalently across the different trials, conditions, and training epochs.
-However, the model predicts that participants should be more confident that object A (in the backwards blocking trials) and objects A and B (in the backwards blocking control trials than the causally redundant objects.
+However, the model predicts that participants should be more confident that object A (in the backwards blocking experimental trials) and objects A and B (in the backwards blocking control trials) are blickets than the causally redundant objects.
 Finally, for the indirect screening-off experimental trials, the model predicts that participants should be less (though not maximally) confident that objects A and D (in main and control trials in Experiment 1, respectively) and objects A and B and D and E (in the main and control trials in Experiment 2, respectively) are blickets compared to the causally redundant objects across the same trials.

 It is clear that the Bayesian model and the connectionist model make distinct predictions for how participants should respond to the objects across the various conditions, trials, and two experiments.
-Where these models especially diverge is in their predictions for the backwards blocking control condition: the connectionist model predicts that participants should treat objects A-D equivalently during regardless of the number of training epochs; the simple Bayesian model predicts that participants should only treat the objects differently.
+Where these models especially diverge is in their predictions for the backwards blocking control condition: the connectionist model predicts that participants should treat objects A-D equivalently during regardless of the number of training epochs; the Bayesian model predicts that participants should only treat the objects differently.
 The models also differ in terms of whether they predict backwards blocking reasoning; the Bayesian model, but not the associative model, predict backwards blocking reasoning.
 Thus, it should be possible to determine which model participants relied on based on their performance during the backwards blocking control condition by determining which model best fits participants’ data.